Why multi-region monitoring matters for global applications

 The Problem With Regional Blind Spots

-Customers were getting errors.
-Support tickets were piling up.
-But the engineering team saw no alerts because they were only monitoring from one location.
+Customers see errors.
+Support tickets pile up.
+The engineering team sees no alerts, because they're only monitoring from one location.

 Why Single-Region Monitoring Fails